-The idea of Left-Handers Day is of everyone to celebrate in fun, practical ways, making right handed family members / friends / colleagues realise how “dextrous” (right-handed term, hmm…..) we have to be because we are constantly adapting a right-handed world to work for a left-hander.
+One great idea for Left Handers Day is to help your right handed friends, family and colleagues realise how “dextrous” (right-handed term, hmm…..) we have to be because we are constantly adapting a right-handed world.

 All the posters are A4 size (210 x 297mm, 8in x 12in)- and you can download all of them or just the ones you want.
 Make sure you get the “Lefty Zone” one and declare an area (or all!) of your home or workplace a designated area where everyone must do all tasks left-handed for the day.

-The kitchen would be a particularly good example.
-Children, get mum, dad and any other righties to do all daily tasks using their normal equipment, but with their left hand e.g.:
+Get your right handed friends, family and colleagues to do all daily tasks using their normal equipment, but with their left hand e.g.:

 - Stir food in pans